-Are you using an advanced pressure management surface under residents with existing pressure injuries?
-A previously healed wound would make them at high risk for skin breakdown.
-Think about using air cushions with cells that are pumped up to help “float” the pelvic region.
+Previously healed wounds place residents at a higher risk for skin breakdown.
+Consider using air cushions with cells that are pumped up to help “float” the pelvic region.
 Other air cushions have closed cells that fill into compartments within the construction of the cushion.

 If so, be sure the resident is comfortable and not sitting “through” the mattress.

 A sloped heel section will help redistribute the pressure away from the heels and move to the resident’s calves.
 The calves are a bit meatier and better able to spread out the pressure.

 Does the mattress have features like die-cuts, open-cell breathable foam and a breathable 4-way stretch cover?

-Do your assistive devices allow independent residents to turn and reposition themselves while in bed?
-Where applicable, a resident could be allowed an assistive device to help them move or reposition in bed.
+Where applicable, residents could be offered an assistive device to help them safely move or reposition on their own in bed.
 This could be an assist bar, a trapeze or even a repositioning ladder.

-Are slide sheets available to assist with repositioning the resident in bed?
-Slide sheets are another way to reposition a higher-acuity resident in bed.
+Slide sheets are another way to reposition a high acuity resident in bed.
 Whenever possible, do not share slide sheets between residents.
-If they need to be shared, be sure to wash or properly disinfect between residents.
+If they need to be shared, be sure to properly wash and disinfect between residents.